🔥 Join our free SvelteKit Workshop on June 28 - only 9 seats remaining ! 💨 Save Your Spot!

 Svelte, the compiler

-This is one of the most important part of this ecosystem.
-Unlike other frontend frameworks, Svelte apps are compiled at build time into JavaScript code.
-Which means that you are only shipping JavaScript code when you are using Svelte, and not the framework itself.
+This means that you only ship JavaScript code when you use Svelte and not the framework itself.
 This helps make Svelte applications lightweight and with a true sense of performance.

 Compilers can be a very technical topic, but if you want to know more about how the Svelte compiler works, I'd recommend you to read this blog post that goes through the most important aspects.